lac-dcc/BenchGen/Compilers-Experiment/README.md

 ## Comparing Running Time

 For the initial analysis, we were interested in comparing the total (absolute) difference in the time taken to run all the benchmarks.
 First, we compared the total time each compiler (GCC 13, TCC, and CLANG 16) took to run the 10 benchmarks.
-To minimize the effects of outliers, we calculated the geometric mean of the times.
+However, the absolute difference metric is strongly affected by outliers.
+To minimize these effects, we calculated the geometric mean of the times.

 <p align="center">
   </br>